jodyphelan/simpleGraphViewer/README.md

 ##Canvas Vs SVG
 For larger graphs you might want to try out the ```canvas.html``` page which renders to canvas instead of the expensive DOM manipulation that comes with using SVG.

+##ToDo
+* Increase performance by offloading computations to GPU